-4.18 Process for finalising Indicative Access Charges
+4.18 4.17 Process for finalising Indicative Access Charges

-- (a) Before 1 July of each calendar year ARTC may seek from each Access Holder, to the extent necessary, any proposed variations to the Access Holder's contracted coal volumes for the following calendar year. - (b) Each calendar year, ARTC will determine its annual forecast of costs for the Network in each Pricing Zone which are to be recovered by ARTC in the next calendar year; - (c) The Indicative Access Charges determined by ARTC under section 4.13 will be based on, the contracted coal volumes for that calendar year, any additional volumes that ARTC considers likely to be contracted coal volumes for that relevant year, and ARTC's forecast costs as determined under subsection (b)). - (d) Subject to subsection (e), ARTC will notify the aggregate coal volumes which will include reasonably expected contracted coal volumes, ARTC's annual forecast costs as determined under subsection (b), and the Indicative Access Charges to those Access Holders holding Coal Access Rights for Indicative Services by 1 November of each calendar year. - (e) ARTC will not be required to provide information on aggregate coal volumes if it reasonably considers that the provision of such information will allow an Access Holder to determine the individual contracted coal volumes or anticipated coal volumes of another Access Holder.

-- (f) If Access Holders holding two thirds or more of the contracted gtkm for Indicative Services in the relevant Pricing Zone for the next calendar year give ARTC a Dispute Notice within twenty (20) Business Days of being notified of the Indicative Access Charges setting out that they disagree with the Indicative Access Charges for that Pricing Zone, then the dispute will be resolved by arbitration under section 3.15(c).
+- (a) Before the start of each calendar year: - (a) (i)-Before 1 July of each calendar year ARTC will seek forecast coal volumes and likely distribution of volumes across its Operatorsmay seek from each Access Holder-for Coal Access Rights.
+ARTC will have regard to this information (to the extent provided) to forecast actual gross tonnes for Coal Trains in the next calendar year for each Pricing Zone; and, to the extent necessary, any proposed variations to the Access Holder's contracted coal volumes for the following calendar year. - (b) (ii) Each calendar year, ARTC will determine its annual forecast of costs for the Network in each Pricing Zone which are to be recovered by ARTC in the next calendar year; - (c) (b) The Indicative Access Charges determined by ARTC under section 4.13 will be based on the forecasts under paragraph (a, the contracted coal volumes for that calendar year, any additional volumes that ARTC considers likely to be contracted coal volumes for that relevant year, and ARTC's forecast costs as determined under subsection (b)). - (d) (c) ARTC will notify forecasts under paragraph (a Subject to subsection (e), ARTC will notify the aggregate coal volumes which will include reasonably expected contracted coal volumes, ARTC's annual forecast costs as determined under subsection (b), and the Indicative Access Charges to those Access Holders holding Coal Access Rights for Indicative Services at least twenty (20) Business Days before the Indicative Access Charges are due to take effect by 1 November of each calendar year. - (e) ARTC will not be required to provide information on aggregate coal volumes if it reasonably considers that the provision of such information will allow an Access Holder to determine the individual contracted coal volumes or anticipated coal volumes of another Access Holder. - (f) (d) If Access Holders holding two thirds or more of the contracted gtkm for Indicative Services in the relevant Pricing Zone for the next calendar year give ARTC a Dispute Notice within twenty (20) Business Days of being notified of the Indicative Access Charges setting out that they disagree with the Indicative Access Charges for that Pricing Zone, then the dispute will be resolved by arbitration under section 3.15(c).
 If less than two thirds of those Access Holders give a Dispute Notice within the required time for a Pricing Zone, the Indicative Access Charges as notified for that Pricing Zone are final and not subject to arbitration under section 3.15(c).
-Additional Capacity in the Pricing Zone which has been contracted on a conditional basis and which will not be commissioned in the next calendar year will not count towards the two thirds test. - (g) ARTC will promptly publish the final Indicative Access Charges on its website in the format set out in section 4.13(c): - (i) if there is no arbitration following the end of the thirty (30) Business Day dispute period; or - (ii) if there is an arbitration following the determination by the arbitrator. - (h) For the Interim Period, all references to Indicative Services and Indicative Access Charges in this section 4.18 will be read as Interim Indicative Services and Interim Access Charges respectively and all references to section 4.13 will be read as references to section 4.17 as appropriate.
+Additional Capacity in the Pricing Zone which has been contracted on a conditional basis and which will not be commissioned in the next calendar year will not count towards the two thirds test. - (g) (e) ARTC will promptly publish the final Indicative Access Charges on its website in the format set out in section 4.13(c):